ziyul893/fml_final_project/README.md

 - Test_AE.py: This file contains code for Naive Bayes and KNN.
 Uncomment corresponding code to test different methods.

-- knn.py: append the code after running autoencoder should make the classification

 ## Result
 The highest accuracy we got was 44% using Alexnet, which indicates that convolutional training is more powerful in unnormal datasets.
 While OLIVES contains OCT images that are hard to identify, training a specific model for it become a more powerful yet computationally expensive method.